prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ### More strict unit and type value definition

-Current plan delegate definition to exposition and ingestion formats.
-Then also, generally it's not feasible to expect all the backends with all the different types and units.
+The current plan delegates the unit and type label definitions to exposition and ingestion formats.
+Generally, it's not feasible to expect all of the backends to be compatible with all of the different types and units.
 For example for unit [OM unit is free-form string with the bias towards base units](https://prometheus.io/docs/specs/om/open_metrics_spec/#units-and-base-units) for OTLP semantic conventions it's [the UCUM](https://unitsofmeasure.org/ucum) standard.
 For types OpenMetrics define e.g. stateset, which neither Prometheus, or OTLP natively supports.
 OTLP defines `UpDownCounter` which does not natively exist in Prometheus or OpenMetrics.

 One could try to define standard translations or required subset of supported types in PromQL e.g. [the lowercase OpenMetrics types](https://github.com/prometheus/prometheus/blob/2aaafae36fc0ba53b3a56643f6d6784c3d67002a/model/textparse/openmetricsparse.go#L464).
 This is essential if we want to have robust type or unit aware functions and operations in PromQL one day.
 Also, it's critical for the proposal of noticing mixed types being passed through the PromQL engine or auto-converting units.